Free early learning

 Free childcare places are available at approved nurseries, pre-schools, schools and childminders.
 Search for childcare providers

-If you are struggling to find a suitable childcare provider for your disabled child, the 0-5 SEND Service (formerly known as Early Years Inclusion Service) may be able to help; email Elizabeth.Hodkin@sheffield.gov.uk or call 0114 273 6411.
+If you are struggling to find a suitable childcare provider for your child with SEND, the 0-5 SEND Service (formerly known as Early Years Inclusion Service) may be able to help; email Elizabeth.Hodkin@sheffield.gov.uk or call 0114 273 6411.
 If your child has a diagnosis of visual impairment, hearing impairment or autism, you should contact the relevant support service instead.
 (See the list of related services to the left of the page.)

 Information owner: 0-5 SEND Service